Who won the war? Russians take a different view on D-Day

 Her grandson Maxim Krylov, 11, chimed in: "If not for our Red Army and for all our troops we, Russians, would not be standing here now."

-At a time when Russian authorities have denounced the rise of what they call "fascism" in neighboring Ukraine, elderly physicist Makarenko is skeptical about attempts to invoke the wartime spirit in Moscow's dispute with its neighbor.
+At a time when Russian authorities have denounced the rise of what they call "fascism" in neighbouring Ukraine, elderly physicist Makarenko is sceptical about attempts to invoke the wartime spirit in Moscow's dispute with its neighbour.

 But among those interviewed she is not alone in seeing parallels between Western mistrust of Russia then and now.